gyulanemeth/bluefox.email/docs/integrations/index.md

 - **[Supabase](/docs/integrations/supabase)** – Send supabase authentication emails like signup confirmations, magic links, password resets, and user invitations using bluefox.email.
 Set up SMTP for reliable email delivery and customize transactional email templates with ease.

 - **[Zapier](/docs/integrations/zapier)** – Automate workflows by connecting BlueFox Email with thousands of apps through Zapier.
 Trigger actions based on email events and streamline your processes without coding.

+- **[MCP Server](/mcp)** – Let Claude, Cursor, and other MCP-compatible AI agents manage campaigns, contacts, and more through natural language.
+Open source, runs locally, and requires no coding to use.

 Explore the integrations documentation to seamlessly integrate BlueFox Email into your workflows. 🚀